 Ouch!
 Don’t take it personally.
 Maybe you’re just not telling the right ones.
 At this age, Baby isn’t bound to understand a lot of the jokes that you find funny.
-And she is already too mature to laugh at the same things that she enjoyed months ago.
+And they are already too mature to laugh at the same things that they enjoyed months ago.
 Even if you don’t consider yourself much of a jokester, you can definitely find ways to make Baby laugh, so keep trying!

 What does Baby find funny?

 This varies from toddler to toddler, and you’ll have to do some searching to find out exactly what Baby likes.
 But at this age, there are a couple of things that are almost guaranteed to bring your toddler a chuckle.

 - Physical humor: Baby has probably really started loving physical humor lately.
 This includes tickling, peekaboo, or slapstick humor.
 You could try playing ‘this little piggy’ with Baby, or pretending to fall down or even walk into something.
 The sillier, the better!

 - Verbal humor: Because language is so often on Baby’s mind, they will start to appreciate verbal humor more and more.
 Complicated wordplay might still be a little bit beyond them, but silly words, saying things that rhyme, or even speaking gibberish may amuse Baby, and may even send them into a fit of giggles.
 As their sense of language develops further, they will start to understand more complicated jokes involving words, although they might not be quite ready yet.

 - Random humor – anything out of place or unexpected: Now that Baby is starting to understand the ‘rules,’ of the world around them, they will be way more entertained when they’re broken.
 You can try using a banana in place of a phone, putting your hand in a sock or pants on your head, or pretending that you can’t see Baby and are looking for them.
 Basically just surprise them with something out of the ordinary!